Catholic Church in Bangladesh

 Pope Francis visited Bangladesh in November 2017.

 Organisation

-There are a total of 14 bishops in Bangladesh; 20 more have died.
-As head of the Archdiocese of Dhaka, Cardinal Patrick D'Rozario, CSC is the highest-ranked bishop in the country.
+In 2023, there are 41 bishops in the country.
+There also over 400 priests and 1000 nuns.

 The Apostolic Nuncio, or papal ambassador, normally a Titular Archbishop, heads the Apostolic Nunciature (the Vatican's embassy), to Bangladesh.
-Since his appointment by Pope Francis on 6 July 2013, Archbishop George Kocherry has been the Apostolic Nuncio to Bangladesh.
+Archbishop George Kocherry was the Apostolic Nuncio to Bangladesh from 2013 to 2022.

+The Catholic Church is noted that the second largest provider of education in the country, with approximately 270 schools.